Google Cloud external TCP/UDP Network Load Balancing (after this referred to as Network Load Balancing) is a regional, non-proxied load balancer.

 For information about how the Google Cloud load balancers differ from each other, see the following documents:

 Each network load balancer supports either TCP or UDP traffic (not both).

 A network load balancer balances traffic originating from the internet.
-You cannot use it to load balance traffic that originates within Google Cloud between your instances.

 The scope of a network load balancer is regional, not global.
 This means that a network load balancer cannot span multiple regions.
 Within a single region, the load balancer services all zones.

 Use Network Load Balancing in the following circumstances:

 - You need to load balance UDP traffic, or you need to load balance a TCP port that isn't supported by other load balancers.

 - It is acceptable to have SSL traffic decrypted by your backends instead of by the load balancer.
 The network load balancer cannot perform this task.
 When the backends decrypt SSL traffic, there is a greater CPU burden on the VMs.

 - Self-managing the load balancer's SSL certificates is acceptable to you.
 Google-managed SSL certificates are only available for HTTP(S) Load Balancing and SSL Proxy Load Balancing.

 - You need to forward the original packets unproxied.